 Things would veer into the heavier side of the night with West ‘By God’ Virginia’s Horseburner taking over the stage next.
 Every time I’ve seen the quartet of Adam Nohe, Chad Ridgway, Jack Thomas, and Zach Kaufman in the last year or so, they never fail to impress.
 With insanely frenetic energy, these guys tore through some devastatingly heavy metal-tinged sludge.
 They untethered tracks like “David“, “Replenishment“, “The Soil’s Prayer“, and “Eleleth” from their massively embraced 2016 album ‘Dead Seeds, Barren Soil’.

 They brought them down to bear with a relentless frenzy of stage domination and activity.
 Watching their dual guitar antics was a neck twisting exercise as fiery leads and riffs bounced from stage left to center stage and back.
 All while the pounding bass lines and insanely animated drumming shattered the airwaves emanating from the fearsome foursome.
 I’m pretty sure we were treated to a new song as well, one titled “Worship The Wizard“.

-With the way Horseburner evolves in their live presentation from each time to time that I see them, it’s hard to imagine how bad-ass they’ll be by the time Riff Relevant catches them at the Descendants Of Crom fest in Pittsburgh come September.
+With the way Horseburner evolves in their live presentation from each time to time that I see them, it’s hard to imagine how bad-ass they’ll be by the time we catch them at the Descendants Of Crom Fest in Pittsburgh come September.

 When they bring it to the live setting, let me tell you, it is loud and in your face… literally thanks to guitarist Nick Burks‘ inability to keep it onstage, heh.
 One minute he’s there, next he was up on a riser, and then next out he’s on the floor in the crowd.